 There is a shift from the focus on the number and diversity of connected devices towards a broader vision in which business goals, people and value take center stage.
 This shift goes hand in hand with an equally broader vision of IoT as a combination of connected devices, connectivity, software, platforms, partners, data and apps in function of these goals.

-Finally, the shift encompasses an understanding that IoT impacts and is impacted by artificial intelligence, advanced analytics and many other technologies, depending on the project whereby cross-fertilization and convergence lead to new applications and technologies as we’ll see and to IoT projects become business projects which include IoT, cloud, analytics, artificial intelligence and whatever is needed to reach the outcomes.
+Finally, the shift encompasses an understanding that IoT impacts and is impacted by artificial intelligence, advanced analytics and many other technologies such as blockchain, depending on the project whereby cross-fertilization and convergence lead to new applications and technologies as we’ll see and to IoT projects become business projects which include IoT, cloud, analytics, artificial intelligence and whatever is needed to reach the outcomes as is clear in the evolutions of IoT platforms and other layers of the IoT stack.

 Table of Contents